 What Hardware Platform Does Android Use?

 x86-64 is the 64-bit extension of the x86 architecture, offering enhanced memory support and processing power.
-This architecture is used in high-end Android tablets and hybrid devices, allowing for greater multitasking capabilities and improved system security.
+It enables features like running multiple apps in split screen and hardware-backed encryption for secure data handling.
 With expanded memory addressing, x86-64 supports more demanding applications and enhances Android’s overall system performance.

 Is Android OS Open Source?